 For erenumab and fremanezumab, we built separate semi-Markov models for chronic and episodic migraine.
 The general characteristics of the population in each model reflected the average patient who experiences chronic or episodic migraine in the US.
 The intervention arm of each model includes three health states: 1) CGRP inhibitor treatment, 2) no preventive treatment, and 3) death.
 The comparator arm includes two health states: 1) no preventive treatment and 2) death.
 Each of the health states included estimates of the number of migraine days per month.
 The treatment effect estimates for monthly migraine days reflect the data from the subset of patients for whom one to three prior preventive therapies failed.
-These data were submitted as academic-in-confidence data by the respective manufacturers and are currently redacted in tables and text.
 We used trial-specific data on the change in distribution of migraine-severity due to treatment effect since no real-world data currently exists for the CGRP inhibitors.
 Estimates of treatment effects for days using acute medications and treatment discontinuations were derived from the NMAs of trial data as described in the Clinical Review.
 Where necessary, data used in the model that were based on periods of four weeks were adjusted to reflect a 30-day period.